osg-htc/osg-htc.github.io/campus-cyberinfrastructure.md

 {: .fs-5 }

 NSF notes that for "All Area (2) proposals should commit to a minimum of 20% shared time and describe their approach to making the computing resource available as a shared resource external to the state/region and the institution(s) being primarily served.
-Proposals are strongly encouraged to address this requirement by joining the [Partnerships to Advance Throughput Computing (PATh) campus federation](https://path-cc.io) and adopting an appropriate subset of PATh services to make the resource available to researchers on a national scale.
+Proposals are strongly encouraged to address this requirement by joining the [Partnerships to Advance Throughput Computing (PATh)](https://path-cc.io) campus federation and adopting an appropriate subset of PATh services to make the resource available to researchers on a national scale.
 Proposals are encouraged to include a letter of collaboration from the selected platform and describe how they will track and report on meeting the 20% extramural usage goal each year.
 Institutions in need of technical direction/expertise during their proposal development are encouraged to engage the NSF-funded PATh project at: [https://path-cc.io](https://path-cc.io)."

 {: .fs-5 }
 __(4) Data Storage and Digital Archives for the Campus or Region__

 {: .fs-5 }
-NSF states that "All Area (4) proposals are required to have interoperability with a national and federated data sharing fabric such as PATh/OSDF(see: [http://www.opensciencegrid.org/about/osdf)](http://www.opensciencegrid.org/about/osdf).
+NSF states that "All Area (4) proposals are required to have interoperability with a national and federated data sharing fabric such as PATh/OSDF(see: [http://www.osg-htc.org/about/osdf)](http://www.opensciencegrid.org/about/osdf).
 At least 20% of the disk/storage space on the proposed storage system should be made available as part of the chosen federated data sharing fabric."

 {: .fs-5 }

 </div>

+{% endif %}